Who We Are:

-We identify art wrongly dispossessed by the Nazis, during the colonial era and at other times of persecution and conflict, and facilitate confidential, just and fair solutions
+Restitution Partners identify art wrongly dispossessed by the Nazis, during the colonial era, and other times of persecution and conflict, and facilitate confidential, just and fair solutions.

 Clients come to us for: